kaifcs/CiViQ/README.md

 | Health check | http://localhost:5000/api/health |

 Public entry points need no account: `/` and `/home` (portal), `/projects` and `/projects/:id` (approved work), `/complaints/new` and `/complaints/track`.
-Staff sign in at `/login`, reachable from the portal header's "Staff Login" action, and are routed to their role's dashboard.
+Staff Login at `/login`, reachable from the portal header's "Staff Login" action, and are routed to their role's dashboard.

 <hr/>